United States Electoral College: Apportionment

 A state's number of electors equals the number of representatives plus two electors for the senators the state has in the United States Congress.
-The number of representatives per state is apportioned based on their respective populations, determined every ten years by the United States Census.
+Each state is entitled to at least one representative, the remaining number of representatives per state is apportioned based on their respective populations, determined every ten years by the United States census.
+In summary, 153 electors are divided equally among the states and the District of Columbia (3 each), and the remaining 385 are assigned by an apportionment among states.

 Under the Twenty-third Amendment, Washington, D.C., is allocated as many electors as it would have if it were a state but no more electors than the least populous state.
-Because the least populous state (Wyoming, according to the 2020 census) has three electors, D.C. cannot have more than three electors.
+Because the least populous state (Wyoming, in the 2020 census) has three electors, D.C. cannot have more than three electors.
 Even if D.C. were a state, its population would entitle it to only three electors.
 Based on its population per electoral vote, D.C. has the third highest per capita Electoral College representation, after Wyoming and Vermont.

 Currently, there are 538 electors, based on 435 representatives, 100 senators from the fifty states and three electors from Washington, D.C.
 The six states with the most electors are California (54), Texas (40), Florida (30), New York (28), Illinois (19), and Pennsylvania (19).
 The District of Columbia and the six least populous states—Alaska, Delaware, North Dakota, South Dakota, Vermont, and Wyoming—have three electors each.

 Nominations

 The custom of allowing recognized political parties to select a slate of prospective electors developed early.
 In contemporary practice, each presidential-vice presidential ticket has an associated slate of potential electors.
 Then on Election Day, the voters select a ticket and thereby select the associated electors.

 Candidates for elector are nominated by state chapters of nationally oriented political parties in the months prior to Election Day.
 In some states, the electors are nominated by voters in primaries the same way other presidential candidates are nominated.
 In some states, such as Oklahoma, Virginia, and North Carolina, electors are nominated in party conventions.
-In Pennsylvania, the campaign committee of each candidate names their respective electoral college candidates (an attempt to discourage faithless electors).
+In Pennsylvania, the campaign committee of each candidate names their respective electoral college candidates, an attempt to discourage faithless electors.
 Varying by state, electors may also be elected by state legislatures or appointed by the parties themselves.

 Selection process

 Article II, Section 1, Clause 2 of the Constitution requires each state legislature to determine how electors for the state are to be chosen, but it disqualifies any person holding an Office of Trust or Profit under the United States, from being an elector.
 Under Section 3 of the Fourteenth Amendment, any person who has sworn an oath to support the United States Constitution in order to hold either a state or federal office, and later rebelled against the United States directly or by giving assistance to those doing so, is disqualified from being an elector.
-However, Congress may remove this disqualification by a two-thirds vote in each House.
+Congress may remove this disqualification by a two-thirds vote in each house.